-The site was occupied by buildings until c1982 when a petrol filling station was constructed.
+The site (0.27 acres) was occupied by buildings until c1982 when a petrol filling station was constructed.
 The Shell petrol filling station operated from c1982 until 2005.
 The fuel tanks and infrastructure were removed in November 2005.

-Lissen submitted a planning application in September 2011 proposing to construct a 24 hour unattended petrol filling station with five pumps, control room and ATM.
+The site was acquired by Lissan Coal Company Ltd. Lissan submitted a planning application in September 2011 proposing to construct a 24 hour unattended petrol filling station with five pumps, control room and ATM.
 The application was approved in September 2012.

 Site hoarding was erected in August 2012 ahead of construction commencing in September 2012.
 The petrol filling station was completed in March 2013.